Best Screen Recorder for Mac 2026: Top 7 Compared

 1. macOS Built-in Screen Recorder (Cmd+Shift+5)

-Every Mac ships with a built-in screenshot and screen recording tool accessible via Cmd+Shift+5.
-It lets you record your entire display or a selected area, with optional microphone audio and mouse-click indicators.
-Recordings save as MOV files to your desktop by default.
+Every Mac since Mojave (10.14) ships with a screenshot and screen recording tool.
+Press Cmd+Shift+5, choose full screen or a selected area, and hit Record.
+You get microphone audio and mouse-click indicators.
+Recordings save as MOV files to your desktop.

-Strengths: Zero cost, no installation, always available, reliable performance, no watermarks.
+Strengths: Zero cost, no installation, always available, no watermarks, solid performance on Apple Silicon.

 2. QuickTime Player